bookofproofs/bookofproofs.github.io/_sources/history/19th-century/steklov.md

 * Steklov made many important contributions to applied mathematics.
 * In addition to the work for his master's thesis and his doctoral thesis referred to above, he reduced problems to boundary value problems of Dirichlet type where Laplace's equation must be solved on a surface.
 * He wrote General Theory of Fundamental Functions in which he examined expansions of functions as series in an infinite system of orthogonal eigenfunctions.
-* In fact the term "Fundamental Functions", which is due to Poincaré, means eigenfunctions in today's terminology.
+* The term "Fundamental Functions", which is due to Poincaré, means eigenfunctions in today's terminology.
 * Steklov was not the first to examine series expansions in terms of infinite sets of orthogonal eigenfunctions, of course Fourier had examined a special case of this situation many years before.
 * Steklov, however, produced many papers on this topic which led him to a general theory to replace the special cases examined by others.
 * He studied a generalisation of Parseval's equality for Fourier series to his general setting showing this to be a fundamental property.